Supreme Court wants disqualification powers of Speakers to go. Is this justified?

 In its Tuesday judgement, the three-judge bench led by RF Nariman made a crucial finding.
 It said that the questions raised in the 2016 reference had already been answered by a five-judge bench in 2007.

 The crucial aspect of this judgement is its explanation for when a court could intervene in the disqualification process.
 The bench said in Rajendra Singh Rana vs Swamy Prasad Maurya, the court, elaborating on a 1992 decision in Kilhoto Hollohan vs Zachillhu and others, held that the Constitution prohibits judicial intervention to protect the legislator from the Speaker’s action before the petition is decided.
 This means that the court cannot issue an interim order protecting the MLA or the MP from disqualification proceedings.
-What the law does not prohibit is the court enforcing disqualification proceedings, which are quasi-judicial in character, when they is unnecessarily delayed.
+What the law does not prohibit is the court enforcing disqualification proceedings, which are quasi-judicial in character, when they are unnecessarily delayed.

 This is how Justice Nariman explained this position of law: